 These treasures are not fanciful dreams nor are they unattainable or exclusive.
 These treasures are your ideas, your time, your relationships, and your reputation.
 Practically these are logistics, to-dos, appointments, and commitments made on the fly.
 Additionally, these treasures are ideas that come when walking, driving, or showering.
 They are special events to consider, birthdays you intend to acknowledge, people you want to contact, and questions you intend to answer.

 All the many things you hold in your head hoping and imagining you will remember and all too often realize you forget can strain relationships and damage your reputation.
-Continually holding something important top of mind to insure you don’t forget it costs you scarce time and attention.
+Continually holding something important top of mind to ensure you don’t forget it costs you scarce time and attention.

 Three Steps to Protecting Your Time, Relationships, and Reputation